My Credit File

 Can I have more than one credit file?

 Yes, it is possible for an individual to have more than one credit file.
 This is common if you have changed your name, usually due to getting married.

 These are known as cross references.
-The lenders will see all of the credit files that you have as they are linked on Veda Advantage’s system.
+The lenders will see all of the credit files that you have as they are linked on Equifax’s system.

 What if my credit file has errors on it?

-Veda Advantage obtains the data on your credit file from various sources, however it predominatly comes from your previous loan applications.
+Equifax obtains the data on your credit file from various sources, however, it predominatly comes from your previous loan applications.

 You can correct this in two ways:

-- Contact Veda Advantage: You can complete a form and provide evidence, then they will update your data.
+- Contact Equifax: You can complete a form and provide evidence, then they will update your data.

-- If you are a customer of ours: We can update your data on your behalf using Veda’s subscriber services.
+- If you are a customer of ours: We can update your data on your behalf using Equifax’s subscriber services.